MerchantPug/apugli-docs/docs/types/power_types.md

 # Power Types

-"Powers are what grants functionality to your origins!
+Power Types are what grants functionality to your origins!
 Each power has a type, specified with a `type` field in the JSON.
 Which type a power is defines which other fields it requires and supports.

-Unless stated otherwise, each power type supports a `condition` field with an [entity condition](https://origins.readthedocs.io/en/latest/entity_conditions/).
-See [Power JSON](https://origins.readthedocs.io/en/latest/power_json/) for more details." - Origins Documentation
+Unless stated otherwise, each power type supports a condition field that can check for [Entity Condition Types](entity_condition_types.md).
+See [Power JSON](https://origins.readthedocs.io/en/latest/json/power/) for more details.

 ## Apugli